iamfiasco/iamfiasco.github.io/_posts/2018-4-03-Hello-Hackathon.md

 title: Hello Hackathon
 ---

+Competitions are so cool you get to learn a lot of things from people you are competing with.
+In these tough moments you comprehend and transcend you limits.
+The best thing about them are that it has limited times and often you find yourself competing with Time itself.
+The next time you encounter a competion or hackathon do step forward and let the adrenaline take over
 # Prologue

 Our team participated in Smart India Hackathon 2018 (Ministry of Road Transport and Highways).
 It was weird that our team's name